AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/manage-permissions.md

 # Change permissions for a role

 You can grant or deny members of a role the ability to perform certain actions in the `Manage Permissions` window.
-Actions, also referred to as access control, include the ability to read, write or delete data, as well as change role permissions.
+The actions include the ability to read, write or delete data, and change role permissions.

 To manage role permissions, follow these steps: